 Can Visa Holders Get EAD Mortgages in the US?

 Navigating the US mortgage system as a visa holder can feel overwhelming, but it’s not impossible.
-With the correct documentation and guidance, many foreign nationals and visa holders can secure home loans, even without a long-standing US credit history.
+With the correct documentation and guidance, foreign nationals and visa holders can secure home loans, even without a long-standing US credit history.

-To qualify for a mortgage with an EAD, you must meet the exact basic requirements as a US citizen or permanent resident.
+To qualify for a mortgage with an EAD, you must meet the basic requirements as a US citizen or permanent resident.
 This includes having a steady income and the financial ability to handle the monthly mortgage payments, including principal and interest.

 Why Do You Need an EAD to Apply for a Mortgage?